ttyoma/Trivia.NET/README.md

 ## Design Assumptions

-- The server waits for a fixed number of players (as defined in the server config) before starting a game.
+- The server waits for a fixed number of players (as defined in the server config) before starting a game
-- If fewer players connect than required, the server will wait indefinitely.
+- If fewer players connect than required, the server will wait indefinitely
-- Players who disconnect mid-game remain on the leaderboard but can no longer score.
+- Players who disconnect mid-game remain on the leaderboard but can no longer score
-- Clients are expected to follow the defined JSON protocol.
+- Clients are expected to follow the defined JSON protocol
-- The server assumes well-formed configuration files.
+- The server assumes well-formed configuration files

 ## Client Modes
 The client supports three different modes of playing: